microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 Instead of prohibiting edits to content that has been deleted (and whose deletion is known as opposed to concurrent), we may want to allow such edits.
-This would give applications more options for dealing with situations where a client has locally performed some amount work that involves editing the deleted region of the document.
+This would give applications more options for dealing with situations where a client has locally performed some amount of work that involves editing the deleted region of the document.
 Indeed, under the current system, that work cannot be reconciled with the rest of the document, and must be abandoned.
 This is likely to occur if client applications use local branches to stage their work.